EmilyZiyiYe/Comp-431/README.md

 # Comp-431
-#This is for comp431 inclass-exercise and assignments
+#This repo is for COMP 431 in-class exercises and assignments